AVShankar/bookmark/README.md

 # Bookmark_App 📑

 Bookmark app is a web application done using ReactJS and Firebase for Authentication.
-It allows user to maintain bookmarks
+It allows user to maintain their bookmarks

 Website's homepage when not signed-in with Google will look like: